 Is TMJ treatment right for me?

-If after a formal examination your dentist diagnoses you with TMJ disorder, you will be recommended for TMJ treatment.
+You will be recommended for TMJ treatment if after a formal examination your dentist diagnoses you with TMJ disorder.
 During the examination, your dentist will test your bite, listen for clicks and pops when you move your jaw, and determine whether your jaw is opening and closing properly.
 An X-ray may be necessary to rule out other problems.
 When the issue is discovered, a non-invasive treatment will likely be recommended and medication may be prescribed if you are experiencing pain.
 If the conservative treatment is not effective, we will refer you to an oral surgeon in Allen for further treatment.

 What can I expect with TMJ treatment?